 Other than the highest possible value being a primary focus of Scrum, people will always be one as well.
 We must always remember that without our fellow people, we will not be as effective as we could be.
-That is why I am fascinated to have a discussion with people that are intrigued with Scrum and what it can offer.
+That is why I am fascinated to discuss with people that are intrigued by Scrum and what it can offer.

-Recently at our company, I was approached by two fellow co-workers that are Project Coordinators in a department that I once worked with often, but am are not as tightly coupled with in my new position.
-The bright and enthusiastic young lads had some questions about Scrum and how it may be integrated into their processes that were ever-changing.
+Recently at our company, I was approached by two co-workers that are Project Coordinators in a department that I once worked with often, but am are not as tightly coupled within my new position.
+The bright and enthusiastic young lads had some questions about Scrum and how it may be integrated into their ever-changing processes.